pifroggi/vs_temporalfix/README.md

 Removes grain and low frequency noise/flicker left over by the main processing step.
 Only enable if these issues actually exist!
 It risks to remove some details like every denoiser, but is useful if you're planning to denoise anyway and has the benefit of almost no performance impact compared to using an additional denoising filter.

 __*`exclude`* (optional)__
-Optionally exclude scenes with intended temporal inconsistencies, or in case this causes unexpected issues.
+Optionally exclude scenes with intended temporal inconsistencies.
-Example setting 3 scenes: `exclude="[10 20] [600 900] [2000 2500]"`
+Brackets define excluded frame ranges.
+Example for two scenes: `exclude="[10 20] [600 900]"`
-First number in the brackets is the first frame of the scene, the second number is the last frame (inclusive).

 __*`debug`* (optional)__
 Shows areas that will be left untouched in pink.
 This includes areas with high motion, scene changes and previously excluded scenes.
 May help while tuning parameters to see if the area is even affected.